-Another example of cattle farming using drones to their advantage in Matador Cattle Company.
+Another example of cattle farming using drones to their advantage is the Matador Cattle Company.
 J.D or John Douglas Russell knows his plan about a ranch.
 Being a 5th-Gen cattleman with Matador Cattle Company, he was born in the saddle.

 Yet today, it’s where he is most convenient; depending upon the senses and skills of his horse to handle 2,000 heads of cows above 10,000 acres in the Flint Hills, simply outside Eureka, Kansas.